 Advertising the vacancy

-We will advertise all vacancies, and any job advertisements will include a statement about
+We will advertise all vacancies, and any job advertisements will include a statement about our commitment to safeguarding children.

 Initial enquiry